goto-eof/fromgtog/README.md

 - clone from Local to Gitea
 - clone from Local to Local

-# Which features will not be present?
+# Which features will NOT be present?

 This release, the version 5.0.0, unlike the previous one, the 3.0.X, **will not contain** the following features: